Anheuser-Busch media outlet just so happens to love Anheuser-Busch beer … which is so very Anheuser-Busch

 Anheuser-Busch shut down The Beer Necessities at the end of 2017 to focus on October, which offers far more lucrative opportunities.
 Anheuser-Busch has built October into not just a media outlet, but a beer brand of its own — an experiential one that includes the music-and-beer festival OctFest, which happens to have its own questions about consumer transparency.

 So what is October?
 Is it journalism?
+Yes.
 Is it marketing?
-The answer is a bit of both.
-However, I’d argue that marketing is like pregnancy.
+Also yes, as evidenced by its “sponsored” pieces that hype Anheuser-Busch products.
+So the answer is a bit of both.
+But I’d argue that marketing is like pregnancy.
 You can’t be a little bit pregnant and you can’t be a little bit marketing.
-Amid some smart, nuanced work, it’s impossible to know what is Anheuser-Busch public relations and what’s not.
+It strains credibility to believe that Anheuser-Busch’s beer media site can actively promote Anheuser-Busch products while also just so happening to love Anheuser-Busch beers.
+Amid some smart, nuanced work, it is therefore impossible to know what is Anheuser-Busch public relations and what’s not.
 One look at the best beers of 2018 makes that clear.

 Why would October tear at its own credibility with such self promotion?
 The obvious answer is that the string-pullers behind the web site — not the daily laborers, but the corporate folks making sure it is funded — don’t ultimately care about credibility.
 They care about influencing your shopping decisions.

 (Side note: An October freelance writer pitched a Q&A with me upon the release of my book that editors accepted.
-Using an Anheuser-Busch vehicle to promote a book that features some criticisms of Anheuser-Busch — I give them credit for that, and appreciate the opportunity.
-As I said two paragraphs above, they do some quality work and have some talented people involved.)
+Using an Anheuser-Busch vehicle to promote a book that features some criticisms of Anheuser-Busch — I give them credit for that, and appreciate the opportunity.)

 The point here is ultimately not so much about October itself.
 The issue is Anheuser-Busch’s broader goals, and the tools it employs to position itself as the nation’s dominant craft beer company.
 (Spoiler: the plan is working.)